How to Get on Spotify Playlists in 10 Steps

 The Playlist Pyramid: How Music Moves Through Spotify's Playlist Ecosystem

-Tips from distraction4ever
+Tips from a playlisted artist

 The LANDR team is full of musicians, and several of them have ended up on Spotify playlists.